Kawther303/BaytKom/README.md

 ***Abbass***[linkedin]() [GitHub](https://github.com)

 ## Description
-Baytkom, a sleek and user-friendly web application powered by Python, Django, and pgAdmin.
+Baytkom, a sleek and user-friendly web application powered by Python, Django, and PostgreSQL.
 Seamlessly connecting two types of users—Room Providers and Renters—Baytkom simplifies the process of renting and finding accommodations.
 Room Providers can effortlessly list available rooms with detailed information and captivating images, while Renters can easily search and filter through listings based on their preferences.
 Trust-building reviews and ratings contribute to a reliable and transparent marketplace.

 ***
 ## Getting Started